johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 When changing characters, only use UPPER CASE letters and the number **9**, and do not change the amount of characters.
 There must be exactly 81 characters which can be UPPER CASE letters and the number **9** is also allowed.
 The above method does not use a sudo random generator.
-The code fragment `/dev/hwrng` is specifying that a special piece of hardward on the raspberry pi which reads truely random electrical events is used to generate the seed.
+The code fragment `/dev/hwrng` is specifying that a special piece of hardware on the raspberry pi which reads truly random electrical events is used to generate the seed.

-The following commands executed at the bash console (not the NodeJS console) counts characters in the string surounded by quotes.
+The following commands executed at the bash console (not the NodeJS console) counts characters in the string surrounded by quotes.
 ```
 myvar="THISISMYSTRING9"
 echo ${#myvar}